 The Bank measures and manages market risk using the VaR method.
 For its market risk measurement model, the Bank uses a historical simulation method (holding period of 240 operating days (one year); confidence interval of 99%; observation period of 1,200 operating days (five years)).
 For liability measurement, the Bank uses its own internal model.
+In addition, beginning from the fiscal year ended March 31, 2017, this method was modified to include the effect of negative interest rates in order to make measurements more indicative of actual circumstances, considering that negative yen interest rates have become normal.

-As of March 31, 2016, the Bank calculates the amounts of its market risk volume (estimated potential losses from such risk) at ¥1,790,459 million.
+As of March 31, 2017, the Bank calculates the amounts of its market risk volume (estimated potential losses from such risk) at ¥2,413,737 million.
 VaR provides the major market risk exposure which is statistically calculated under certain probability based on historical market fluctuations.
 Thus, it may not capture fully the risk stemming from extraordinary changes in the market environment that are normally considered improbable.
 To complement such risks, the Bank conducts stress testing using a variety of scenarios.